Cowen Initiates Coverage on Darling Ingredients (NYSE:DAR)

-Investment analysts at Cowen initiated coverage on shares of Darling Ingredients (NYSE:DAR – Get Rating) in a note issued to investors on Monday, The Fly reports.
-The firm set a “market perform” rating on the stock.
+Stock analysts at Cowen assumed coverage on shares of Darling Ingredients (NYSE:DAR – Get Rating) in a research note issued on Monday, Briefing.com reports.
+The brokerage set a “market perform” rating and a $80.00 price target on the stock.
+Cowen’s price target suggests a potential upside of 0.43% from the stock’s current price.

-In other Darling Ingredients news, EVP John Bullock sold 5,872 shares of Darling Ingredients stock in a transaction dated Wednesday, March 23rd.
-The stock was sold at an average price of $82.67, for a total transaction of $485,438.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Rick A. Elrod sold 54,413 shares of Darling Ingredients stock in a transaction dated Monday, March 21st.
-The shares were sold at an average price of $76.04, for a total value of $4,137,564.52.
+In other Darling Ingredients news, EVP John Bullock sold 720 shares of Darling Ingredients stock in a transaction that occurred on Thursday, March 3rd.
+The stock was sold at an average price of $79.03, for a total value of $56,901.60.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, EVP Rick A. Elrod sold 54,413 shares of Darling Ingredients stock in a transaction that occurred on Monday, March 21st.
+The stock was sold at an average price of $76.04, for a total value of $4,137,564.52.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 61,005 shares of company stock valued at $4,679,904 in the last quarter.
+In the last 90 days, insiders sold 61,005 shares of company stock valued at $4,679,904.
 Company insiders own 2.62% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-DeDora Capital Inc. purchased a new position in Darling Ingredients in the first quarter valued at approximately $26,000.
-Ellevest Inc. lifted its stake in Darling Ingredients by 362.7% in the fourth quarter.
-Ellevest Inc. now owns 384 shares of the company’s stock valued at $27,000 after purchasing an additional 301 shares during the last quarter.
-Toronto Dominion Bank purchased a new position in Darling Ingredients in the third quarter valued at approximately $41,000.
-Covestor Ltd purchased a new position in Darling Ingredients in the fourth quarter valued at approximately $41,000.
-Finally, First Horizon Advisors Inc. lifted its stake in Darling Ingredients by 2,733.3% in the third quarter.
-First Horizon Advisors Inc. now owns 510 shares of the company’s stock valued at $46,000 after purchasing an additional 492 shares during the last quarter.
-Hedge funds and other institutional investors own 91.78% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+DeDora Capital Inc. purchased a new stake in shares of Darling Ingredients in the 1st quarter worth $26,000.
+Ellevest Inc. lifted its holdings in shares of Darling Ingredients by 362.7% in the 4th quarter.
+Ellevest Inc. now owns 384 shares of the company’s stock worth $27,000 after buying an additional 301 shares during the period.
+Toronto Dominion Bank purchased a new stake in shares of Darling Ingredients in the 3rd quarter worth $41,000.
+Covestor Ltd purchased a new stake in shares of Darling Ingredients in the 4th quarter worth $41,000.
+Finally, First Horizon Advisors Inc. lifted its holdings in shares of Darling Ingredients by 2,733.3% in the 3rd quarter.
+First Horizon Advisors Inc. now owns 510 shares of the company’s stock worth $46,000 after buying an additional 492 shares during the period.
+Institutional investors own 91.78% of the company’s stock.

 About Darling Ingredients (Get Rating)